 Corporate Social Responsibility Disclosure and Compliance: An Overview of Selected Legislation, Guidance and Voluntary Initiatives

-This Article was prepared by Michael Littenberg for Practising Law Institute’s 50th Annual Institute on Securities Regulation, which was held during November 2018.
+This Article was co-authored by Michael Littenberg for Practising Law Institute’s 51st Annual Institute on Securities Regulation, which will be held in November 2019.

-Corporate social responsibility disclosure and compliance is an increasing area of focus for many in-house legal departments.
-This Article provides an overview for in-house counsel of selected legislation, guidance and voluntary initiatives driving CSR disclosure and compliance in the United States and abroad.
+Corporate social responsibility disclosure and compliance is an increasing area of focus for many in-house legal and compliance departments.
+This Article provides an overview for in-house personnel of selected legislation, guidance and voluntary initiatives driving CSR disclosure and compliance at corporates in the United States and abroad.

 CONFLICT MINERALS (TIN, TANTALUM, TUNGSTEN AND GOLD)

 U.S. Conflict Minerals Rule (2012): If tin, tantalum, tungsten or gold is necessary to the functionality or production of a product manufactured or contracted to be manufactured by a U.S. public company registrant, it must conduct a “reasonable country of origin inquiry” to determine whether the necessary 3TG minerals in the product originated in the Democratic Republic of the Congo or an adjoining country.
-If the minerals originated outside of the DRC region or are from recycled or scrap sources, Securities and Exchange Commission Form SD requires the registrant to disclose its determination and describe its reasonable country of origin inquiry and the related results.
+If the minerals originated outside of the DRC region or are from recycled or scrap sources, the registrant is required to disclose on Form SD its determination and describe its reasonable country of origin inquiry and the related results.
 Form SD is an annual filing requirement.
 If the registrant knows or has reason to believe that necessary 3TG minerals are from the DRC region, it must conduct enhanced due diligence and file a separate Conflict Minerals Report exhibit to its Form SD, detailing the measures taken to exercise due diligence on the source and chain of custody of the minerals and information concerning the processing facilities, the country of origin and the efforts to determine the mine or location of origin.
 The Rule also contains mandatory independent private sector audit and “labeling” requirements, which have been stayed pursuant to SEC guidance issued in 2014.

 EU Conflict Minerals Regulation (2017): The regulation requires EU importers of tin, tantalum, tungsten or gold in mineral or metal form to conduct due diligence and make certain disclosures to their immediate purchasers and publicly concerning the 3TG that they import into the European Union.
 The regulation also creates a voluntary reporting mechanism for downstream companies to encourage them to responsibly source 3TG.
 The regulation takes effect on January 1, 2021.